-The FCGMA Act prohibits the Agency from engaging in water supply activities normally and historically undertaken by its member agencies.- Nonetheless, FCGMA may exercise the water supply powers and authorities authorized under SGMA provided the Board makes a finding that FCGMA is otherwise unable to sustainably manage the basin.FCGMA was created under State Assembly Bill 2995, which was passed by the California Legislature and approved by the Governor in September 1982.
-This original legislation, which became effective on January 1, 1983, set up the means of administration and the governmental powers of the Agency, including adoption of ordinances.
+The FCGMA Act prohibits the Agency from engaging in water supply activities normally and historically undertaken by its member agencies.
+Nonetheless, FCGMA may exercise the water supply powers and authorities authorized under SGMA provided the Board makes a finding that FCGMA is otherwise unable to sustainably manage the basin.